AleksBL/Block_TD_block_sparse/README.md

 print('five dense inversions took : ',  s2-s1, ' seconds')
 print('five BTD inversions took : ',  s3-s2, ' seconds')

-#check which block you want (of) the diagonals at least:
+#check which block you want (of the diagonals at least, but more if you change BW to something else):
 i,j  = 2,2
 si, sj =  BTD.all_slices[i][j]